-Aging in place typically describes seniors who opt to live in their own home, rather than moving to a new facility.
+Aging in place typically describes seniors who opt to live in their own homes rather than move to a new facility.
 Aging in place is a popular preference among seniors: if given the option to stay home instead of moving to a nursing home, most seniors would stay home.
-Those who have specialized healthcare needs may opt for home care services, whereby they are visited by a nurse or other caregiver on a regular basis.

 The cost of home care depends on how reliant you are on their services.
-The average cost for home care in the United States is about $4,290 per month.
-This cost is for seniors who are getting consistent and regular care; costs for more limited services may be less.
+The average cost of home care in the United States is about $4,290 per month.
+This cost is for seniors getting consistent and regular care; costs for more limited services may be less.

-People often get confused about the difference between a nursing home and an assisted living facility.
+People often confuse the difference between a nursing home and an assisted living facility.

-Assisted living facilities will usually take healthier, more independent seniors who need general assistance in their day-to-day lives.
-Nursing homes, on the other hand, are usually more ideal for people who are critically ill or those who need constant medical attention throughout the day.
+Assisted living facilities usually take healthier, more independent seniors who need general assistance in their daily lives.
+Nursing homes, on the other hand, are usually ideal for people who are critically ill or those who need constant medical attention throughout the day.

-Assisted living facilities are great for extroverted seniors who want to live on their own but want a community to be a part of.
-In most assisted living places, they have the privacy of their own apartment or suite and they can join others for dinner and activities as they please.
+Assisted living facilities are great for extroverted seniors who want to live independently but want a community to be a part of.
+In most assisted living places, they have the privacy of their apartment or suite, and they can join others for dinner and activities as they please.

-These facilities vary greatly in size and so does the number of residents.
-On average, you can expect an assisted living space to have at least 20 other residents, and sometimes as many as 100+.
+These facilities vary greatly in size, as do the number of residents.
+On average, you can expect an assisted living space to have at least 20 other residents and sometimes as many as 100+.

-The cost for assisted living varies, though the national average is about $4,300 per month.
+The cost of assisted living varies, though the national average is about $4,300 monthly.

 Medicare offers a few different programs for long-term care alternatives to nursing homes.

-One program that we mentioned earlier is called Medicare PACE, which is the “Program of All-Inclusive Care for the Elderly.”
-This program offers a combination of services to families who are thinking about alternatives for nursing homes.
+One program we mentioned earlier is Medicare PACE, the “Program of All-Inclusive Care for the Elderly.”
+This program offers services to families considering alternatives to nursing homes.

-There are also other home-based alternative care options such as hospice, subsidized senior housing, and Medicaid Home and Community Based Services.
+Other home-based alternative care options include hospice, subsidized senior housing, and Medicaid Home and Community Based Services.